 - Take the train.
 This is the most fun way to reach the east coast but it does take time.
 There are trains running from Colombo to Trincomalee and Batticaloa daily.
 It departs Colombo Fort at 06:05 and arrives in Trincomalee at 13:40 and Batticaloa at 14:45.
 Check seat61 for up to date details.

 - Hire a driver.
 This is a popular way of seeing Sri Lanka as it is a lot quicker seeing the country by car than it is bus or train.
-Check latest prices and book a driver here.
+Check the latest prices and book a driver here.

 Sri Lanka’s east coast might not be as hip as the west coast or as pretty as the hill country but what it does have is an authenticity that is hard to beat.
 This area suffered greatly with the tsunami and civil war and is crying out for tourists.
 There are miles of untouched beaches and locals that are genuinely pleased to see you.
 With more and more tourists visiting Sri Lanka every year, this area will change rapidly.
 Visit now before it loses some of its charms.